-A small Bed and Breakfast in Cape Town for birdwatchers.
+A small but productive bed and breakfast in Cape Town for birdwatchers...

 I stayed here for 3 days in March 2018.

 Avian Leisure is a small home apartment based accommodation in the hills above Simons Town, just out of Cape Town.
 There are two lots of rooms; the slightly more expensive one has two bedrooms and views of the ocean from a large veranda.
 The other one is a single bedroom (still very large!) with side access to the pretty gardens and the sea views from a park bench.

 One of the best bird viewings are the mobs of Cape Sugarbirds, a species endemic to southern South Africa.
 In fact, this is a family that is endemic to southern Africa.
 These sort of look like a giant long-tailed sunbird, however, when they are seen side by side, they are much bigger.
 They look more like a Australasian honeyeater, and were indeed put in this group a long time ago.
 However, it has since been established they belong to neither family, and are in their very own family and not related to any of the previous.
 They start to become more common in the lowlands around the cape in winter, when they follow the flowering Proteas down to the coast, and crowd the feeders at the lodge...
 Because are there so many sugarbirds here, there is plenty of chance to watch their behaviours, including their competition and their amazing flights with their long floppy tails.

 There are other species of birds that visit the feeders and walking around the gardens and streets will also produce lots of flowers, insects, some lizards and other birds.